fiifi-dev/vizard_pract/panorama.md

-# How to add 360 videos
+# How to add 360 pictures

 Take a picture from the following positions